DataONEorg/sem-prov-ontologies/salmon/README.md

 Where appropriate, all terms have been annotated with the following properties:

 - `rdfs:label` [http://www.w3.org/2000/01/rdf-schema#label]: The preferred label for the term
-- `dc:creator` [http://purl.org/dc/elements/1.1/creator]: ORCID of the person that created the term
+- `dc:creator` [http://purl.org/dc/elements/1.1/creator]: The ORCID of the person that created the term
-- `dc:date` [http://purl.org/dc/terms/date]: Date the term was created
+- `dc:date` [http://purl.org/dc/terms/date]: The date the term was created
--  etc.
+-  `skos:definition` [http://www.w3.org/2004/02/skos/core#definition]: The definition of the term
+-  `dc:description`[http://purl.org/dc/elements/1.1/description]: Additional text that is more generalized than a definition.
+It provides context for a term and is not limited to describing what a term actually is.
+-  `dc:source` [http://purl.org/dc/elements/1.1/source]: Used as an annotation property on a `skos:definition` or `dc:description` when the text is copied verbatim from the source.
+-  `hasDbXref` [http://www.geneontology.org/formats/oboInOwl#hasDbXref]: Used as an annotation property on a `skos:definition` or `dc:description` when the text is _not_ copied verbatim from the source.
+-  `owl:equivalentClass` [http://www.w3.org/2002/07/owl#equivalentClass]: Used to align Salmon Ontology classes with classes from external ontologies.
+-  `rdfs:comment` [http://www.w3.org/2000/01/rdf-schema#comment]: For miscellaneous info, or comments to other ontology developers.
+-  `skos:altLabel` [http://www.w3.org/2004/02/skos/core#altLabel]: Used for alternative labels of the same concept.
+An example is an acronym and its full name (e.g. SST and  sea surface temperature).
+This property is also used for synonomous terms (e.g. Chinook salmon and King salmon).
+-  `skos:closeMatch` [http://www.w3.org/2004/02/skos/core#closeMatch]: Used to relate classes that are similar, but not exactly synonomous.
+-  `skos:relatedMatch` [http://www.w3.org/2004/02/skos/core#relatedMatch]: Used to relate classes that ....

 ## Contributing